 The award is being handed out during National Coaches Week

-Kingston, September 21, 2023 – Sail Canada announced today that Alex Byczko of Toronto, ON, Head Instructor at the Westwood Sailing Club, has been selected Sail Canada 2022 Instructor of the Year, presented by Checklick, as the country celebrates National Coaches Week, an annual event which ends this Sunday.
+Kingston, September 19, 2023 – Sail Canada announced today that Brianna Brand of Chestermere, AB, Head Coach at the Calgary Yacht Club, has been selected Sail Canada Coach of the Year for 2022 as the country celebrates National Coaches Week, an annual event which ends this Sunday.

 Nominations have been evaluated based on a time period ranging from January 1 to December 31, 2022.